WRITING & RESEARCH

 INTERPRETING CENTRAL AMERICAN-AMERICAN SPACES IN THE U.S. LANDSCAPE

-Journal of Commonwealth and Postcolonial Studies, special issue – Central American-American Studies, forthcoming.
+Journal of Commonwealth and Postcolonial Studies, special issue – Central American-American Studies, Volume 5 (1), spring 2017.

 This article examines how the built environment of the United States changed as a result of mass migrations from Central America during the 1980s.
 Moving from Washington, D.C., to Florida, Texas, and California, this analytic journey contemplates the ways U.S. empire frames the history of Central Americans living in the United States.

 HOMBRES Y MUJERES MURALISTAS ON A MISSION:

 Latino Studies, winter 2006, 4 (4), 356-380.

 This journal article was revised and incorporated into The Heart of the Mission: Latino Art and Politics in San Francisco (2017).